Meta Integration® Model Bridge (MIMB)

 -backup <directory>

-This option allows to save the bridge input metadata for further troubleshooting.
+Allows to save the input metadata for further troubleshooting.
 The provided <directory> must be empty.

 DATA CONNECTION OPTIONS